lets-cli/lets/docs/docs/basic_usage.md

     cmd: npm run server
 ```

-Thats it.
+That's it.
 You've just created your first `lets` command.

 Run `lets` in terminal to see all available commands.